Dtrugk/Report-/README.md

 WriteProcessMemory(processHandle, (LPVOID)(pointsAddress + 8), &newStone, sizeof(newStone), 0);
 WriteProcessMemory(processHandle, (LPVOID)(pointsAddress + 12), &newGold, sizeof(newGold), 0);
 ```
-- Each resources are stored 4 offset away from each other.
+- Each resource is stored 4 offsets away from each other.
 We could use the same method to modify the resources.
 - Max Population:
 ```C
 DWORD offsetGameToBaseAddress = 0x003C4B18;